gremjua/jsonplaceholder-tests/README.md

 ## Modules

 Go to [docs/modules.md](docs/modules.md) to see a list of the exported modules that can be used for developing tests.
+This documentation is generated with `Typedoc`.

 ## CI